-The existing loading truck dock along the south face of the Menino Pavilion will be relocated to the south side of Albany Street along the north face of the existing Power Plant.
+The existing loading truck dock along the south face of the Menino Pavilion will be relocated to the existing loading dock on south side of Albany Street along the north face of the existing Power Plant.
 Materials will be provided to the hospital functions north of Albany Street via the new Bridge, where they will be transported to the Menino Pavilion and then distributed accordingly.